Leave Request, Reporting and Tracking Process

 Returning to Work

-One week before your return date, have your health care provider sign the Return to Work Authorization form provided to you by The Standard.
+One week before your return date, please have your health care provider sign the Return-to-Work Authorization form provided to you by The Standard.
 Then, provide a copy of this completed form to:

-You must also submit a signed return-to-work form to Brandeis' Office of Human Resources two days prior to your return.
+You must also submit a signed return-to-work form to the Brandeis HR Department 2 days prior to your return.
 Once you have successfully returned to work, you will receive a closure letter in the mail.

 If You Are on Family Leave